CAMPING & HIKING AT LAKE O’HARA IN YOHO NATIONAL PARK

 Camping Reservations for Lake O’Hara

-If you are lucky enough to get through, you are allowed to book up to 3 nights, which I highly recommend in order to thoroughly explore the area.
+If you are lucky enough to get through online or by phone, you are allowed to book up to 3 nights, which I highly recommend in order to thoroughly explore the area.
 All of the trails offer something different, and I promise you won’t regret it.
-You are allowed to book a maximum of 2 sites (1 tent per site) and a total of 6 people.
+You are allowed to book a maximum of 2 sites (1 tent per site) and a total of 6 people per party.

 Your camping reservation also includes a spot on the bus that transports campers 12 km from the parking lot up the forest road to the campground.
-In 2017, busses for campers depart the parking lot at 8:30, 10:30, 3:30 & 5:30.
-I recommend requesting the 8:30 bus.
+In 2020, buses for campers depart the parking lot at 8:30 am, 10:30 am, 3:30 pm & 5:30 pm.
+You’ll be able to select your preferred bus time, and I recommend requesting the 8:30 am bus.
 By arriving early, you’ll have a bigger selection of campsites and the whole day to explore.

-You only need to sign up for a bus headed for Lake O’Hara when you make your reservation.
-Return buses leave Lake O’Hara for the parking lot everyday at 9:30, 11:30, 2:30, 4:30 & 6:30, and you can hop on whichever one you want.
+You only need to sign up for a bus headed for Lake O’Hara (the in-going bus) when you make your reservation.
+Return buses leave Lake O’Hara for the parking lot everyday at 9:30 am, 11:30 am, 2:30 pm, 4:30 pm & 6:30 pm, and you can hop on whichever one you want.

 If you miss the boat on reservations, like I did, you have a small chance of getting a permit if someone cancels and you have flexible dates.
-You can check this page on the Park’s Canada website to see if there are any available dates.
-When I was in Canada, I checked that page and noticed there were some available dates the following week.
+You can check the Parks Canada Reservation Service website to see if there are any available dates.
+When I was in Canada, I checked and noticed there were some available dates the following week.
 I called, got through, and immediately booked a campsite and bus ticket.

 Day Use / Bus Reservations for Lake O’Hara